1. Main points

 - Individual contributions may not sum to the total because of rounding.

-Download this chart Figure 7: Contribution from owner occupiers’ housing costs continued to rise between August and September 2024
+Download this chart Figure 7: Contribution from owner occupiers’ housing costs continues to ease following a recent high in January 2025

-Image .csv .xlsFigure 7 shows the contribution of owner occupiers’ housing costs (OOH) and Council Tax to the annual CPIH inflation rate in the context of wider housing-related costs.
+Image .csv .xlsFigure 7 shows the contributions from owner occupiers’ housing (OOH) costs and Council Tax to the annual CPIH inflation rate in the context of wider housing-related costs.
 The Consumer Prices Index (CPI) differs from the CPIH because it does not include these two components.

 Nôl i'r tabl cynnwys5.
 Latest movements in CPI inflation

-While the Consumer Prices Index including owner occupiers' housing costs (CPIH) is our lead and most comprehensive measure of consumer price inflation, the Consumer Prices Index (CPI) is based on a harmonised methodology developed by Eurostat and allows for international comparisons to be drawn.
-For more information on the use cases for our consumer price inflation statistics, please refer to our Measuring changing prices and costs for consumers and households: December 2023 article.
+While the Consumer Prices Index including owner occupiers' housing costs (CPIH) is our lead and most comprehensive measure of consumer price inflation, the Consumer Prices Index (CPI) is based on a harmonised methodology developed by Eurostat.
+This enables international comparisons to be drawn.
+More information on the use cases for our consumer price inflation statistics can be found in our Measuring changing prices and costs for consumers and households: December 2023 article.

-Figure 8 shows CPI inflation for the UK against the European Union (EU) average and selected Group of Seven (G7) countries.
-While the UK CPI is produced on a comparable basis with EU countries, the United States Harmonised Index of Consumer Prices (HICP) measure differs in some respects (see Footnote 1 of Figure 8).
-The UK’s CPI inflation rate of 1.7% was above the first (or “flash”) estimate of inflation for France (1.5%) and was slightly below the flash estimate for Germany (1.8%) in the 12 months to September 2024.
+Figure 8 shows annual CPI inflation for the UK compared with the European Union (EU) average and selected Group of Seven (G7) countries.
+While the UK CPI is produced on a comparable basis with EU countries, the United States Harmonised Index of Consumer Prices (HICP) differs in some respects (see Footnote 1 to Figure 8).
+The UK's CPI inflation rate of 3.4% was above the first (or "flash") estimate of inflation for France (0.6%) and Germany (2.1%) in the 12 months to May 2025.

-Figure 8: UK inflation slightly above first estimate for France and below first estimate for Germany
+Figure 8: UK inflation above that of France and Germany

 Source: Consumer price inflation from the Office for National Statistics, Eurostat, and the US Bureau of Labor Statistics